TimmMcla/AutomationProject/README.md

  - Incorporate openpyxl and extract all test data to spreadsheets.
  - Have the page objects handle the driver instance so that the step definitions are easily readable.
  - Finish the test cases and have it complete the scenario runs.
+ - Expand the browsers tested to include the major versions of Edge, Firefox, and Safari